Income Protection For Self Employed

 11 mins

-Self Employed Income Protection provides you with a monthly income if you’re unable to work due to accident or illness.
+Self-Employed Income Protection Insurance provides you with a monthly income if you’re unable to work due to accident or illness.
 The benefit payments are designed to cover your core monthly outgoings, such as rent/mortgage, household bills and childcare costs.
-Typically a policy:
+You can also take out coverage to maintain your standard of living, rather than just the essentials.

-• Pays a tax-free monthly benefit if you ever can’t work through illness or injury
+• Pay a tax-free monthly benefit if you ever can’t work through illness or injury

-• Can protect up to 70% of your gross (pre-tax) income
+• Protect up to 70% of your gross (pre-tax) income

-• Covers you if you can’t do your specific role when you choose own occupation cover
+• Cover you if you can’t do your specific role (if you you choose “own occupation” cover

-• Can pay out from as short as 1 week off work due to accident or sickness
+• Pay out from as short as one week off work due to accident or sickness

-• Can pay out right up until you retire when you choose long-term protection.
+• Pay out right up until you retire when you choose long-term protection.

-Self Employed Income Protection, offers you financial stability should you be unable to work due to accident or sickness.
-Not only this it provides peace of mind, allowing you to focus on your recovery without the burden of financial stress.
+Self-Employed Sickness Insurance offers you financial stability should you be unable to work due to accident or sickness.
+It provides peace of mind, allowing you to focus on your recovery without the burden of financial stress.

 EXPERT TIP 🤓